Dr Claire Carson

 University Research Lecturer and Senior Researcher in Epidemiology

 - MRC Career Development Fellow

-Prior to joining the University of Oxford, Claire was a Research Fellow at LSHTM, where she also completed an MSc and then a PhD focussed on the epidemiology of male factor infertility and the determinants of poor semen quality.
-Claire enjoys teaching, and currently contributes to the Principles of Epidemiology and Statistics modules within the MSc Global Health Sciences.
+Prior to joining the University of Oxford, Claire was a Research Fellow at London School of Hygiene and Tropical Medicine, where she also completed an MSc and then a PhD in Epidemiology.
+Claire supervises DPhil students, and enjoys teaching.
+She is a co-lead for the Maternal and Child Health module in the MSc Global Health Science & Epidemiology, and currently contributes to the Principles of Epidemiology and Statistics modules.